DeciderWill/plylst-on-northflank/README.md

 #### On Northflank I can configure:

+- A project in US Central, or for Europe West - over-ride environment with `NF_REGION=europe-west`
+  - By default Northflank will deploy into us-central but you can over-ride it with
 - A build service building from https://github.com/Shpigford/plylst ($1/pm)
     - Initial builds take 4 minutes
     - Subsequent builds take 1min30 with caching enabled